RVCC-IDMX/blog-craterellus/src/blog/2022-10-10-variable-fonts.md

 ---
 title: Variable Fonts for Beginners
 author: Sarah Lopez
-description: Want to know more about ?
-Let's get started.
+description: If you don't know anything about Variable Fonts, this is the article for you!
 date: 2022-10-10T00:08:08.866Z
 tags:
   - variablefonts